Zaza (song)

 "Zaza" (stylized in all caps) is a song by American rapper 6ix9ine.
 It was released as a single through Create Music Group on February 19, 2021.
 The song was written solely by the artist and produced by Ray Keys.
 It marks 6ix9ine's first release following his second studio album, TattleTales (2020).
 The title of the song is slang for cannabis.
-The song is set to appear on 6ix9ine's upcoming third studio album.
 In 2022, the song was removed from streaming services.

 Background

 On the song, 6ix9ine refers to his altercation with fellow American rapper Meek Mill outside a nightclub in Atlanta, Georgia, which occurred on February 13, 2021.
 He also takes an aim at rapper Lil Durk, making jokes about the deaths of Durk's cousin Nuski and his friend and fellow rapper and labelmate King Von.
 6ix9ine mocks a few lyrics of American rapper Pooh Shiesty's 2020 single "Back in Blood", which also features Lil Durk.
 In the song, Durk finishes off his verse by saying, "Tell the truth about your gang, bitch, they really dyin'".
 During his confrontation with Meek Mill, 6ix9ine also used a line from the same song, in which Pooh Shiesty starts off the chorus by saying, "Bitch, I got my own fire, don't need security in the club".
 On February 20, 2021, one day after the song was released, rapper 600Breezy, a friend of Lil Durk and King Von, who is also from their hometown of Chicago, Illinois, pointed a death threat towards 6ix9ine for taunting the two rappers on Instagram Live.